-You can learn the basic principle and rules behind a creative art, but sometimes creative breaks principles and rules.
+You can learn the basic principles and rules behind a creative art.
+But sometimes creative breaks principles and rules.

-This is a tough call to make.
-It often comes down to individual and subjective preference.
+This is a tough call.
+It often comes down to individual subjective preference.
 That, plus the context of what you’re trying to achieve.

-It’s the type of conversation you need to have with the photographer.
+It’s the type of conversation you should have with the photographer.
 It’s their expertise you’re buying.

 They should be able to explain why their photos are going to do what you need them to do.

 Conclusion - evaluating photos